Divide-By-0/blog/content/posts/travel.md

 I thought it would be cool to share some of the cool spots/hidden gems from all the countries I've visited.
 I try to select spots that are really unique, especially in their vibe, experience, or culture ‒ the farther it is from anything I've experienced before, the higher it'll be on this list.
 I'll also try to list the "best" versions of things I've tried, like food types or libraries.
 I usually care much less about historical significance or aesthetics, and there are plenty of lists for that already.
 The best adventures will always be the unplanned spontaneous outings you risk yourself, so definitely don't lean too much on this list :)

 These are surprisingly hard to surface ‒ Atlas Obscura is alright but seems more geared to places than experiences, and TikTok #hiddengems and Reddit are also just alright, but often prioritize instagrammable places (I assign very low weight to that in contrast).
 Personal recommendations seem to be the only way that really works for me -- apps like Fever purport to systematize this (I haven't tried it), but it seems potentially promising.

+This alive document will be updated every time I travel.

 - USA
   - Seattle, WA